FAQ

 How to setup port-forwarding with a SSH tunnel?

-To use a public server for port-forwarding thru a SSH tunnel you can use the following experimental script on the RaspiBlitz (since v1.2):
+To use a public server for port-forwarding through a SSH tunnel you can use the following experimental script on the RaspiBlitz (since v1.2):

 /home/admin/config.scripts/internet.sshtunnel.py